-There’s an immediacy to Sam’s images yet a timelessness that bisects the fleeting moment, drawing to the centre the world of long ago and that of today.
-His images reveal more than what can be seen.
-In discovering resemblances and correspondences he captures everyday living- of fishermen, market stalls and street commerce, farming and industry, architecture and landscape, worshippers and pilgrims, ceremony and ritual, a look, a glance, of mankind within nature and the nature within mankind.
+There’s a timelessness to Sam’s work that bisects the fleeting moment, a prism at the intersection of the ancient and modern, drawing to the centre the world of long ago and that of today.
+In discovering resemblances and correspondences he reveals more than what can be seen, illuminating through the layers of the everyday- of fishermen, market stalls and street commerce, farming and industry, architecture and landscape, worshippers and pilgrims, ceremony and ritual, a look, a glance, of mankind within nature and the nature within mankind.

 With the vitality and coherence of all good storytelling, Sam’s photography probes beyond surface appearance to proffer a deep curiosity about human life in all its enigmatic complexity.
 It is a worship of the imperfect and reveals that nowhere is inopportune to unearthing magic, intrigue and beauty.